getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 placed in a computer system identified by shipment number and manual name.
 In this scenario the machine can now only process one widget at the time because it cannot tell widgets apart.
-When the human operator takes out a widget, they read the shipment number on the basket and the manual name on the at the basket it's placed in and looks at the shipment number as well as the sticker on the widget with the name of the manual.
+When the human operator takes out a widget, they read the shipment number on the basket and the manual name on the basket it's placed in and looks at the shipment number as well as the sticker on the widget with the name of the manual.
 Then again, depending on the test result, stickers are placed on it.